 The blue padlock has a 4-digit code (see photo).
 To operate the padlock:

-The gatekeeper is not available to provide advice or assistance during the winter access period and you should not contact the gatehouse.
-During the winter, the padlock can get frozen solid, so it is worth being prepared with de-icer or anti-freeze as a precaution.
+The gatekeeper is not available to provide advice or assistance during the winter access period and you SHOULD NOT contact the gatehouse under any circumstances.

 The private road is tarmac but is not gritted or cleared of snow and there may be areas of rough surface or potholes which could damage your vehicle if you do not exercise appropriate care.
 A related condition of the provision of winter vehicle access is that the estate will not accept any liability for damage to people or property caused in any way whatsoever by road or other conditions.